How is RC helicopter lift generated and controlled?

 very basic explanation; there are other forces and factors involved such as drag, turbulence, flow separation, along with the shape of the airfoil that limit the speed of air over a wing and ultimately

 We Need The Pitch!

 The other component of lift is angle of attack or in

 helicopter control terminology “BLADE PITCH”.
-If you angle the rotor blade or
+This is where Newton's 3rd law comes into play.
+As you angle the rotor blade or

 we call it in the heli world?
 “Positive Pitch”.